 New International Students

-We are very excited for your arrival to campus and hopefully you are preparing for the amazing, life-changing experience you are going to have at ONU.
-Check your email starting on December 1st for updates from International Student Services about what you should prepare for this Spring.
+We are very excited for your arrival to campus, and hopefully you are preparing for the amazing, life-changing experience you are going to have at ONU.
+Check your email starting on June 1 for updates from International Student Services about what you should prepare for this fall.

-Summer Transient Students: You can also find your information packet at the end of this page.
+Summer transient students can also find your information packet at the end of this page.

 This webpage will give you all the information and resources you need before you arrive.
-You can also download our Pre-arrival document from this site, though you can find this document in your email on December 1, 2017 as well.
-ONU international students should often refer to this site for information about orientation, immigration, employment, student life and involvement, and resources specifically for international students.
+You can also download our pre-arrival document from this site; although you can find this document in your email on June 1, 2018, as well.
+ONU international students should refer often to this site for information about orientation, immigration, employment, student life and involvement, and resources specifically for international students.

 BEFORE YOU ARRIVE

 After you apply and are accepted to ONU, you will need to pay a $200 deposit.
-The $200 deposit is required for all students (domestic and international) and will be applied toward the amount of tuition and fees for your first semester.
+The $200 deposit is required for all students (domestic and international) and will be applied toward your tuition and fees for your first semester.
 It basically tells us that you are committed to attending ONU.
-International admissions will send you the link via email to pay your deposit.
+International admissions will send you the link to pay your deposit via email.

 The tuition and fees for 2017-18 are displayed here.
-Tuition, housing, meal plans and other ONU costs are paid at the Controller’s Office on the first floor of the Lehr Building, or online.
+Tuition, housing, meal plans and other ONU costs are paid in the controller’s office on the first floor of Lehr Memorial or online.

-The bill for the Spring 2018 semester is due by Tuesday, January 16, 2018.
-The University is closed on Monday the 15th for Martin Luther King Day.
-A penalty is added to your bill if you have not paid by that date.
+The bill for the fall 2018 semester is due Monday, Aug.
+20, 2018.
+A penalty is added to your bill if you have not paid by this date.

 Best ways to pay

-- Web-check: You may log into Self-Service Banner, click on your EBILL tab and select the pay now option.
+- Web-check: Log in to Self-Service Banner, click on your EBILL tab and select the "pay now" option.
 You will then enter your bank’s routing number and your account number.
 The tuition and fees will be paid without any processing.
 This transaction can only be processed with an American or Canadian bank account.
-Be sure you have enough money to complete the desired payment transaction.
+Be sure that you have enough money to complete the desired payment transaction.

 - Check: You can pay your bill by writing a check to Ohio Northern University.
 This is a very economical way to pay your bill, as there is no convenience fee.
 If you do not have a checking account, we can help you with that process when you arrive at ONU.
 Once your checking account is opened, your family can transfer funds to your bank account, and then you can write a check to ONU.